 - Day trips in Milos

 ** Milos and Kimolos travel guide now available on Amazon: Click here **

 About Milos, Greece

-Milos is one of the Cycladic islands of Greece, and is located almost halfway between Athens and Crete in the Aegean sea.
-With around 5000 permanent inhabitants, and an area of 160,000 square kilometres, it has something of a laid back feel.
+Milos is one of the Cycladic islands of Greece.
+It is located almost halfway between Athens and Crete in the Aegean sea.

-In short, Milos is the perfect destination for a nice, relaxing holiday.
+In short, Milos is the perfect destination for a relaxing holiday, while offering plenty of options for exploration.
 That's why I liked it!

 Milos Island Map